NBKRedSpy/QM_DecreaseWeaponsDegradation/README.md

 # Quasimorph Decrease Weapons Degradation

+This repo is temporary until the Steam Version can be worked out with the original author.
+It may be deleted.

 ![thumbnail icon](media/thumbnail.png)

 Reduces the durability loss of weapons by 50%.
 The reduction multiplier can be set in the mod's configuration file.